yeshasn/mm-predictor-with-stats/README.md

 The final addition I made to the program was to factor in strength of schedule and pace (# of possessions per game).
 Strength of schedule was necessary as some teams had relatively easier schedules than others, meaning this needed to be factored in.
 Pace was added in order to make the max amount of points an odd number (to avoid ties).
 These categories were weighted 2 and 3 respectively.
 This addition changed the bracket quite a bit, so I made a seperate bracket labeled "modified program" for this.

 # Conclusion and final thoughts
+Original program (no strength of schedule and pace): 1030 points Modified program (with strength of schedule and pace): 1010 points

 Overall, I had the right idea.
 However, I concluded that March Madness was simply too unpredictable, hence the name "madness".
 There are a number of factors that could not be accounted for such as injuries, ejections, and buzzer beaters.
 Were there factors that I forgot to include?
 Yes, I missed out on 3 point %, turnover-assist ratio, and much more.
 It seems as if in collegiate championships, seeding doesn't matter but effort does, which is why upsets happen.
 The program was able to pick up on a few statistical upsets (such as Ohio over Virginia and ACU over Texas), but not the ones where effort and determination played a major role (such as UCLA's final 4 run).

 So to answer the question: can a perfect March Madness bracket be created with statistics alone?
 Maybe, but there is alot more work to be done.
 Ultimately, this was a fun and simple data analytics project with some programming behind it.
 I'm looking forward to implementing this in scenarios where upsets are less likely to happen and statistics play a more prominent role (such as the MLB, NFL, or college football).